flamewave/jquery-ui-numeric/readme.txt

 largeIncrement: 10
     The large increment that is used if the "shift" key is pressed, or when "page up" or "page down" are pressed.

+calc: null
+    Function that is called to calculate what the next value is when incrementing/decrementing the value of the input.
+    Providing this function will override the default functionality which is to add/subtract the increment amount.
+    Function definition: Number function(value, type, direction)
+        where value is the current input value. where type is a number: 1 = normal increment, 2 = small increment, and 3 = large increment. where direction is a number: 1 = up, 2 = down. returns the new value of the input.
+    For example, to have the widget multiply it's value by 2 on a small increment, mulitply by 4 on a normal increment, and mulitply by 8 on a large increment, you would do something like this:
+        $('#inputid').numeric({
+            emptyValue: false,
+            minValue: 0,
+            calc: function(val, type, dir)
+            {
+                if (val < 1)
+                    return dir == 1 ?
+1 : 0;

+                var mult = type == 2 ?
+2 : (type == 3 ?
+8 : 4);
+                return dir == 2 ? (val / mult) : (val * mult);
+            }
+        });

 format: { format: '0', decimalChar: '.', thousandsChar: ',' }
     The format information to use to format the number in the input.
 The "format" property is the format string to use (see